Trump will not announce promised embassy move during Israel trip

-Washington (CNN)President Donald Trump has decided he will not announce plans to move the US embassy to Jerusalem during his trip to Israel next week, administration officials told CNN Wednesday.
+Washington (CNN)President Donald Trump has decided he will not announce plans to move the US embassy to Jerusalem during his trip to Israel next week, two administration officials told CNN Wednesday.

-Trump promised during his presidential campaign to recognize Jerusalem as Israel's capital and move the embassy to Jerusalem from Tel Aviv.
+Trump promised during his presidential campaign to recognize Jerusalem as Israel's capital and move the embassy to Jerusalem from Tel Aviv and his decision to at least delay any such move represents a setback for his conservative supporters who hoped Trump would make good on his pledge.

 White House officials were considering announcing the US' recognition of Jerusalem as Israel's capital and moving the embassy to the city during the President's trip there next week.
 One administration official who spoke to CNN on the condition of anonymity said there are no longer any plans to make such an announcement.